EMI Reducing PCB Shielding Techniques to Incorporate in Your Designs

 RF circuits with antennas should already separate the antenna and ground plane so that they do not overlap.
 Another measure that can be used to decouple noise between the antenna and the ground plane is to use a via fence.
 Via holes lined up along the border between the antenna and its ground plane segregates the antenna and the ground plane into separate functional blocks.

 Via fences are not limited to use with antennas.
 They are one method that is commonly used to provide enough of a shielding effectiveness for microstrip and stripline transmission lines, as well as shield functional circuit blocks from each other.
-Via fences are easy to implement, but they do use up board space and are not as effective metal cans.
+Via fences are easy to implement, but they do use up circuit board space and are not as effective metal cans.

 Reducing EMI in your PCB design always begins with a good layout.
 PCB design software like Altium Designer® has a range of layout tools to help you maximize the chances of your design operating properly, even in the harshest EMI environments.
 Analysis and simulation tools, rule checking features, and CAD tools will help ensure your design comes out flawless.